Types of invasive species

-Through CABI's Invasive Species Compendium (ISC), discover more about some of the worst invasive species threatening livelihoods and the environment worldwide.
-The ISC is the only up-to-date encyclopaedic resource that brings together a wide range of science-based information to support decision making in invasive species management.
+Through CABI's Invasive Species Compendium (ISC), discover more about some of the worst types of invasive species threatening livelihoods and the environment worldwide.
+The ISC is just one of CABI's invasive species resources that brings together a wide range of science-based information to support decision making in invasive species management.

 Fall armyworm feeds in large numbers on leaves, stems and fruit of many plants.
 It causes severe damage to over one hundred types of plants, including economically important cultivated grasses such as maize, rice, sorghum, sugarcane, cotton and vegetable crops.